How to Handle Mental Health for Students

 • Take a relaxing bath.

-• Read your favorite book.
+• Read your favourite book.

 • Take a nature walk or just a walk outdoors.